TongkunGuan/RFN/README.md

 python train.py --config_file=./configs/R_50_C4_1x_train.yaml
 ```

-- Currently the model only supports single-scale training, can set the training size to a multiple of 128.
+- The training size is set to a multiple of 128.
 - Multi-GPU phase is not testing yet, be careful to use GPU more than 1.

 ## Test and eval